katahiromz/EGA/EGA-Manual.md

 ## Values

-The EGA values are integers, strings, and arrays.
+The EGA values are integers, strings, and/or arrays.

 An EGA integer literal is a sequence of digit(s) (`0`, ..., `9`).